Finding the Best Places to Retire Since 2006!

 Political Leanings: Conservative

-Cons: Hurricanes can happen,and 2016's Hurricane Matthew left neighborhoods flooded and trees uprooted.
+Cons: Hurricanes can happen, and 2016's Hurricane Matthew left neighborhoods flooded and trees uprooted.
+Hurricane Florence in 2018 caused damage, but Hurricane Dorian in 2019 left Bluffton mostly unscathed.
 Traffic between Bluffton and Hilton Head is a headache during the summer tourist season.

 Is South Carolina Considered Tax Friendly for Retirement?
 Yes

 Notes: The 1840s secessionist movement began in Bluffton, and the 350+ year old oak tree under which local leaders gathered and called for leaving the Union still stands.
-The city is racially diverse.
-People who would like to live in Hilton Head but cannot quite afford it often live in Bluffton instead.
+People who would like to live in Hilton Head but find it too expensive often choose Bluffton instead.
+Hence, the population has nearly tripled during the last decade.
+Home prices have increased 10% since last year.

 Recommended as a Retirement Spot?
 Yes